0xtito/polytrader/README.md

 # Polytrader AI Project

+## Overview

 Welcome to the Polytrader AI project!
 This repository consists of two main parts:

 - **backend/**: A Python-based AI agent using LangChain, LangGraph, and related libraries to analyze and trade on Polymarket.
 - **frontend/**: A Next.js application with TailwindCSS, Shadcn UI, and TypeScript for the user-facing interface.

+Poly is the trading agent, and it is capable of:

+- Performing deep research on a given market using [Exa](https://exa.ai/) and a recursive process to ask better and more refined questions about the market in question.
+  - Inspiration for my implementation of Deep Research comes from `dzhng/deep-research`, which can be found [here](https://github.com/dzhng/deep-research).
+- Analyze the market conditions, and produce a summary of the current state of the market.
+- Decide whether to buy, sell, or hold a position, based on the market conditions and the agent's own analysis.

+On the web app, you can see the agent's thought process and, if it does decide to make a trade, you can confirm or reject the trade.

 ## Getting Started (High-Level)